powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 ### DC detailed model

-Additionally, Open Load Flow supports AC-DC loadflow formulation with detailed model of DC components.
+Additionally, Open Load Flow supports AC-DC load flow formulation with detailed model of DC elements.
-However, it is currently restricted to embedded DC networks, meaning that the global network should only contain one AC network.
+However, it is currently restricted to embedded DC islands, meaning that all converters of a given DC island must be connected to the same AC island.
+In other words, a DC island cannot be used to connect two different AC islands.
+Consequently, a single connected component should only contain one AC island.
+However, the number of DC islands within a connected component is not restricted.
+Yet, it is possible two run a load flow on a network with several AC islands (with their own embedded DC island) as long as they do not belong to the same connected component.

 (ac-flow-computing)=
 ## AC flows computing